On learning about the work of Jacob Lewis Bourjaily…

 So much has transpired in the five years since my first letter (below).
 We are still asking questions about our simple construct from 2011 when we started at the Planck Length and went out to the size of the universe in somewhere just over 202 doublings.
 Of course, we have all appreciated exponential notation as an academic study; this chart suggests it is part of our very being.

 The first 64 doublings, coming up to just a few steps below where CERN’s scale of measurement picks up, are problematic.
 So, to explore these doublings, we treat the chart as a little mathematical puzzle.
-If take it as a given that these 64 doublings exist, what do they tell us about the nature of our universe?
+If we take as a given that these 64 doublings exist, what do they tell us about the nature of our universe?
 What can we do with them?
 The answer appears to be, “Quite a lot.”

 https://81018.com/bottom-up/ is a page where I’ve begun to explore those 64.